How Long Does Workers’ Compensation Last in Massachusetts?

 Continuation of Workers’ Compensation in Massachusetts Will Require Evidence

 Workers’ compensation is not a guaranteed benefit.
 Many people are denied workers’ compensation because their injuries do not prevent them from working.
 Other people are granted benefits but have them terminated upon recovery.
 If an insurance company wishes to terminate your existing compensation payments, you will have to prove that you still need them.

 This may be done by sending documentation of your injuries to the insurance company.
 For the most part, you need to demonstrate that your injuries still prevent you from working in any gainful capacity.
 This may involve a report from your doctor explaining the current situation of your injuries.
 Insurance companies may also contest coverage for medical treatments that they believe are not necessary.
 If this is the case, you have to demonstrate that the treatment is required for your recovery.

 If your payments are terminated, and we are able to prove that your payments are still required and should not have been terminated, the insurance company may be made to pay you additional money as a penalty.
 This penalty is usually 20% of the total amount of additional payment due.
 Our Somerville workers’ compensation attorneys can help you fight to keep your compensation so you can continue your recovery in peace.

 Contact Our Massachusetts Workers’ Compensation Attorneys

-If you were injured at work and wish to apply for workers’ compensation, our Wakefield workers’ compensation lawyers can help.
+If you were injured at work and wish to apply for workers’ compensation, our Wakefield workers’ compensation lawyers and Boston roofing accident lawyer can help.
 We can help you file your claim and figure out how long you can expect to receive compensation payments.
 We can also help you fight for your compensation if the insurance company tries to terminate your payments.
-Call the Law Office of John J. Sheehan at (617) 925-6407to set up a free consultation with our dedicated staff.
+Call the Chelsea workers’ compensation lawyer at (617) 925-6407to set up a free consultation with our dedicated staff.